Students exchange programme (SEP) and Freemover programme

-SEP students can also take a free Russian language course during the whole exchange period.
+SEP students can also take a free Russian language course (8 ECTS, 8 academic hours per week) during the whole exchange period.
 Classes are organized usually 2 times per week in groups (10-12 people) depending on students' current language skills.
-If chosen, Russian language course is included into the maximal workload for SEP students.
+If chosen, Russian language course is included into the workload for SEP students.

 SEP student can choose one of the following options:

 1) 20 AH per week (10 classes) at the host faculty, no free Russian language course (or additional language courses for an extra fee)